-How certain Black characters on TV have given me permission to be a multifaceted Black woman
+These Black TV characters gave me permission to be a multifaceted Black person

 If there’s one thing society can agree on, it’s dictating what Black people are allowed to be, whether it’s in real life or on the big screen.
 I’ve lost track of all the times someone’s imposed their expectations on me—how I should talk, what I can like or wear, who I can hang out with.
 As a result, I’ve never felt entirely comfortable with myself.